CPenglab/svgbit/README.md

   --n_genes N_GENES     number of genes to find clusters (default: 1000) --n_gene_clusters N_GENE_CLUSTERS
-                        number of gene clusters to find (default: 8) --savedir SAVEDIR     path to save results (default: .)
+                        number of gene clusters to find (default: 8) --he_image HE_IMAGE   path to H&E image.
+Only used for visualization (default: None) --savedir SAVEDIR     path to save results (default: .)
   --cores CORES         number of threads to run svgene (default: 8)
 ```